 National Transportation Summer Institute

-A key component among the Federal Highway Administration’s educational initiatives, the National Summer Transportation Institute is a two- to four-week STEM program aimed at exposing students in middle and high schools – particularly minority, female and disadvantaged youth – to transportation careers and encouraging them to consider transportation-related courses of study in the areas of science, technology and math.
+A key component among the Federal Highway Administration’s educational initiatives, the National Summer Transportation Institute (NSTI) is a two- to four-week STEM program aimed at exposing students in middle and high schools – particularly minority, female and disadvantaged youth – to transportation careers and encouraging them to consider transportation-related courses of study in the areas of science, technology and math.

 HBCU/MSI Transportation Scholarship Program